 There was so much closet space that we were able to fully unpack (summer and winter clothes) and put everything away.
 (We used the large sauna in our room for storage.)

 With our half board, we started enjoying the dinners as well as the breakfasts provided.
 The food at dinner was diverse, tasty, and creative.
 While they did repeat, we were happy with the choices.
 Dimitri was very happy with half board.
 Audre struggled with her weight and increased inches—she cannot buy new clothes; it is too much trouble.
 She did find a seamstress in a nearby town to let out her pants.
+We could not finish the 4 course meals and took leftovers back to our mini-fridge.
+We had wonderful lunches at our dining table in our suite.

 Before dinner, we would go to the lobby bar and have our glass of Cendevaves water with the nibbles provided by Dan or Amar.
 Dan and Amar, as well as the rest of the staff, were attentive to us, and we enjoyed getting to know them.
 Sometimes people talked to us, sometimes no one in the hotel came to the bar area before dinner--it depended on the guests in the hotel that week.
 We did have some enjoyable conversations with other guests.
+We met a very sympatico couple from Bavaria and had lovely chats with them.
+We hope to see them again during one of our road trips.
+Sometimes, grandmother Maria Stuffer would come to talk to us before dinner.
+With her we could practice our Italian.
+Everyone spoke such good English we had little opportunity to practice our Italian.

 Francesco, from Puglia, was knowledgeable and professional at breakfast and at dinner.
 He and Rubin, the Stuffer's middle son, were in charge of the restaurant.
 They did a great job of organizing and orchestrating the meals.
+Rubin arranged for special orders of oysters for us; we truly enjoyed them!

 The hotel had an adequate gym and a wonderfully heated pool.
 We started doing laps, and it was really good exercise.
 The pool area had a large outdoor Jacuzzi that was set a temperature we could enjoy.
 So, when our private Jacuzzi was being repaired, we enjoyed the main one.